rahulbarhate/GAN---2D---3D/README.md

 3. ```Modules```: All the individual functional modules of the project.
 4. And another item.

-⋅⋅⋅Please make sure that all the modules are named after their functionalities and major changes are branced appropriately.
+   Please make sure that all the modules are named after their functionalities and major changes are branced appropriately.

-⋅⋅⋅To have a⋅⋅⋅